Background and Purpose

 The program is open to early-career physicians; junior faculty including assistant professors, instructors, fellows, and residents; and individuals holding advanced degrees in public health, health services research, and other relevant disciplines.

 Applicants should have a project that is ongoing or ready to begin and a designated institutional mentor to help guide their work.
 The project may build on existing research at the scholar’s institution.

-Learn more about the ABMS Program for Maintenance of Certification (ABMS MOC®).
+- Board Certification/Continuing Certification: Learn more about the ABMS Program for Continuing Certification.

-The application period for the 2017-2018 Visiting Scholars Program has closed.
-Scholars who are selected will be notified in July 2017 and publicly announced in September 2017.
+Applications must be submitted by 5:00 pm CST on May 1, 2018.
+Scholars who are selected will be notified in July 2018 and publicly announced in September 2018.

 Regan Bergmark, MD, Gliklich Healthcare Innovation Scholar, Harvard Medical School, Massachusetts Eye and Ear

 Project: Standardized Health Outcomes Measures: Utilization by Specialty

 Johnathan Bernard, MD, MPH, (ABMS/ABOS Visiting Scholar), Attending, Sports Medicine and Shoulder Surgery, National Sports Medicine Institute, Johns Hopkins Medical Institutions

 Project: The Role of Orthopaedic Surgery Milestones in Assessing Competency of Technical and Arthroscopic Skill of Residents; Development of a Cadaveric Surgical Model on Meniscal Injuries using Arthroscopic Video and Surgeon Point of View Recording